 We recognize that each of us plays a critical role in creating a safe and healthy environment.
-While preparing for our reopening, we have created the following guidelines and practices based on recommendations by the CDC, local, and state governments that will help to ensure the health and safety of our visitors, staff, and volunteers.
+We have created the following guidelines and practices based on recommendations by the CDC, government and health officials that will help to ensure the health and safety of our visitors, staff, and volunteers.

 We are excited to welcome you back to the Chapel campus.
 In preparation for your visit, please note the following health and safety practices that will be required of all visitors:

-All staff members and volunteers are undergoing training to implement and manage our health and safety guidelines and practices.
-Staff and volunteers will be required to wear personal protective equipment including gloves and masks, provided by the Chapel for their safety and yours.
+All staff members and volunteers have undergone training to implement and manage our health and safety guidelines and practices.
+Staff and volunteers will be required to wear personal protective equipment including masks, provided by the Chapel for their safety and yours.

 Staff and volunteers are here to help make sure the Chapel experience is safe for you and for others, please respect any instruction provided to you by our team.